trtcrd/SLIM/man/sections/isONclust-for-Nanopore-PacBio.md

 6. One Racon seed draft per retained cluster, using the first read in the isONclust3 cluster FASTQ as the module-visible isONclust3 representative.
 7. 1 to 4 minimap2 + Racon polishing iterations per cluster, mapping reads back to the current draft each round.
 Default: `3`.
 8. Primer-based reorientation of polished consensus sequences, when a primer FASTA is supplied.
-9. Primer trimming on oriented polished consensus sequences with cutadapt, when a primer FASTA is supplied.
+9. Optional primer trimming on oriented polished consensus sequences with cutadapt, when a primer FASTA is supplied.
 10. De novo chimera filtering on polished consensus sequences with `vsearch --uchime_denovo`.
 11. Final Nanopore polished OTU representatives.